Arellano-Jann/network-analysis/README.md

 ### Helpers.py

 `load_data(fname)`
-- This function should take a filename and load the data in the file into a Pandas Dataframe.
+- Input: This function should take a filename
+- Details: Loads the data in the file into a Pandas Dataframe.
-The Dataframe should be returned from the function.
+- Output: The Dataframe should be returned from the function.

 `clean_data(df)`
-- This function should take a Pandas Dataframe and either remove or replace all NaN/Inf values.
-If you replace the NaN values, you must choose how to replace them (with mean, median, fixed value, etc.).
-Your choice should be clearly indicated in your documentation.
+- Input: This function should take a Pandas Dataframe
+- Details: Replace all NaN/Inf values with 0.
 This function should also remove any columns of the data that are not numerical features.
-This function will return a cleaned Dataframe.
+- Output: This function will return a cleaned Dataframe.

 `split_data(df)`
-- This function should take a Pandas Dataframe and split the Dataframe into training and testing data.
+- Input: This function should take a Pandas Dataframe
+- Details: split the Dataframe into training and testing data.
 This function should split the data into 80% for training and 20% for testing.
-You can do this randomly or use the first 80% for training and the remaining for testing.
+This function splits it how the train_test_split function does which is randomly.
-Make your choice clear in the documentation.
-This function will return four Dataframes:
-X_train, y_train, X_test, and y_test.
+- Output: This function will return four Dataframes: X_train, y_train, X_test, and y_test.